Chuhao-Li/bacphy/README.md

-# bacphy v0.1
+# bacphy v0.2

 ### Introduction
-Bacphy(BACterial PHYlogenetic analyais tools) aims to build a robust phylogenetic tree by bacterial genomes on different taxonomic level.
+Bacphy(BACterial PHYlogenetic analysis tools) aims to build a robust phylogenetic tree by bacterial genomes on different taxonomic level.
 According to the taxonomic level of our input bacterial genomes, we can use different sequence to build a tree.
 For bacterial from different families, 16S rRNA may be sufficient.
 While in strain level, we may need more sequence to ensure enough phylogenetic information.
-Here are some choices:
+Here are some options:

 1. small sub-unit rRNA(16S rRNA) sequence
 2. animo acid sequence of marker genes